Medicine Through TimeDeep Dive

 🧠 Modern Challenges

-Lifestyle diseases: Obesity, diabetes, heart disease caused by diet and inactivity.
-Medicine can treat but not cure without lifestyle change.
+Lifestyle diseases: Obesity, type 2 diabetes, heart disease, and lung cancer are largely caused by diet, inactivity, smoking, and alcohol.
+Medicine can treat symptoms but cannot cure without behaviour change.
+Accounts for the majority of NHS spending.

-Aging population: People living longer = more dementia, cancer, chronic illness.
-NHS struggling with demand.
+Aging population: People living longer means more dementia, cancer, and chronic illness.
+The NHS was designed in 1948 for a population with shorter life expectancy.
+Funding and staffing under growing pressure.

 Keep building this topic